DaytonSteffeny/FinalProject2600/README.md

 Author: Dayton Steffeny

-Summary: Uploading a digital picture to instagram
+Summary: How to create a GitHub account

-Target Audience: Those who have never used instagram before or beginners with no experience working with digital devices.
+Target Audience: Those who have never used GitHub before